zaxtax/river/README.md

 Then open the client.html in a web browser

-If you have pymc3 installed, try out of the other examples
+If you have pymc3 installed, try out some of the other examples

 ## JSON visualization grammar